 How Indianapolis Is Working to Clean the Waters

 Believe it or not, the White River was once in worse condition than it is today.
 Through partnerships with various organizations, Friends of the White River, Indianapolis has been working to clean up the river for years.
 One way the city has done this is to host the annual White River Cleanup.
-The event has taken place for the past 23 years.
+The event has taken place every year since 1988.
 Each year, hundreds of volunteers clean areas near Morris Street, Raymond Street and White River Parkway, removing debris such as tires and discarded furniture.